ay-lab/dcHiC/README.md

 | **-genome**         | Genome desired (hg38, hg19, mm10, mm9)
 | **-signAnalysis**             | Specify which biological data will be used to determine eigenvector sign with ("gc" or "tss").
 | **-alignData**             | Specify absolute path to UCSC goldenPath data to specify eigenvector sign.
 See <a href = "https://www.dropbox.com/sh/b9fh8mvkgbcugee/AABfzDQcF_Lt27TjfgrPswrta?dl=0">here</a> for examples.
-| **-cGSEA**             | Optional: If you wish to perform a ranked GSEA on signficant compartment changes, enter an input file where the first line is a number for GSEA ranking (1 = pAdj, 2 = dZsc, 3 = mahalanobis distance), the second line is the path to a gene set GMT file, and the third line is a bed file with gene markers.
+| **-cGSEA**             | Optional: If you wish to perform a ranked GSEA on signficant compartment changes, enter the input file as specified above.
 | **-keepIntermediates**             | Logical.
 Whether to keep certain intermediate files (such as R workspace data).
-Enter any argument.
+Enter any argument (i,e.
+"1") to set true.

 For instance, the following command would run a human non-HOMER input, 6 chromosomes at a time, with cGSEA, at a resolution of 100kb: